InTaVia/source-dataset-conversion/CHO_data/README.md

-# Prioritization of CHO metadata
+# Prioritization of metadata from wikidata for CHOs

 | Priority for frontend (Johannes)       | CHO Metadata for InTaVia  *or* Intavia description          | Wikidata Mapping  |  wikidatata reference  |
 | :-------------: |:-------------| -----:| -----:|